-That said, it’s not a strictly linear affair, as there’s plenty room for exploration in each of the 24 levels.
-Especially if you want access to the bonus levels, as unlocking these requires you to wander off the beaten path, in search of five secret stars – some of which are rather well hidden.
+That said, it’s not a strictly linear affair, as there’s plenty of room for exploration in each of the 24 levels.
+Especially if you want access to the bonus levels, as unlocking these requires you to wander off the beaten path, in search of five secret stars -- some of which are rather well hidden.

 There are also smaller ones [stars] to grab, although these are purely a score booster, which is definitely less interesting… or is it?
-Every 2000 points replenishes your health after all, and unless you’re playing on ‘kid’ or ‘easy’ difficulty, that’s going to come in handy at some point.
+Every 2000 points replenish your health after all, and unless you’re playing on ‘kid’ or ‘easy’ difficulty, that’s going to come in handy at some point.
 See, while everything starts out easy enough, the challenge ramps up significantly as you go along, making every last heart count, even if checkpoints are semi-frequent.

 I was actually quite surprised at how much the difficulty setting changes, in Oozi: Earth Adventure.
-At first I figured, sure, it’ll start me out with more health, great, but there was much more to it.
-The amount of hazards in each level, boss encounters, and probably other things, were all all different, on ‘kid’, ‘easy’, ‘normal’, or ‘hardcore’.
+At first, I figured, sure, it’ll start me out with more health, great, but there was much more to it.
+The number of hazards in each level, boss encounters, and probably other things, were all different, on ‘kid’, ‘easy’, ‘normal’, or ‘hardcore’.
 What this means is that, in theory, anyone can finish the game, as the lowest makes you invincible, while the latter, well, one hit and you’re dead.
 Incredibly useful.

-During my playthrough – most of which was on normal – death wasn’t exactly an uncommon occurrence.
+During my playthrough -- most of which was on normal -- death wasn’t exactly an uncommon occurrence.
 But since the controls were tight and enemy patterns (kinda) predictable, that could only be blamed on a lack of skill, really.
 I did eventually prove victorious though, and [spoilers removed].
-One thing in particular that had me puzzled, was Oozi’s goofy grin.
+One thing, in particular, that had me puzzled, was Oozi’s goofy grin.
 How did he manage to keep it going through all that?
 Me, I’d have been pissed at the player who caused him to land on spikes or get electrocuted time and time again… but not this guy.
 Aliens.
 What a strange bunch!

 As I climbed vines, smashed snails, dodged hedgehogs, spike pits, bees, lava monsters, electric… things, water (what?
 Oozi can’t swim), piranhas and other hazards, much as I hate to admit it, repetition did kick in more than once.
 Didn’t really help either that, throughout its four worlds, more than a few traps and enemies were simply reskinned versions of previous encounters!

-The reason behind this could be that Oozi: Earth Adventure was originally four games on Xbox Live Indie Games, each acting as a sequel of sort.
+The reason behind this could be that Oozi: Earth Adventure was originally four games on Xbox Live Indie Games, each acting as a sequel of sorts.
 And since the PC port mashes them all into one game, those unfamiliar with its roots may be confused by this, as in this version, they’re described as ‘worlds’.
 Doesn’t excuse the somewhat lazy design choice of recycling, but it’s a potential explanation at least.

 Anyway, back to the game, and… boss battles!
 These have long since become a genre stable, though in this case, I could certainly have done without them.
 Not so much because they were overly difficult, but fighting them simply wasn’t exciting.
 At all.
 Their weak spots were blatantly obvious, and each attack could be seen coming from a mile away.
 Old-school by design or not, I kinda expected more, following the interesting levels leading up to each.